-C-SPAN recently aired two segments related to Lynchburg College as part of the network’s 2018 Cities Tour.
+C-SPAN recently aired two segments related to University of Lynchburg as part of the network’s 2018 Cities Tour.

 A C-SPAN crew visited the City of Lynchburg in January and spent several days filming sites and interviewing people about local historic and literary culture.
-Meanwhile, a C-SPAN representative made several presentations in Lynchburg College classrooms.
+Meanwhile, a C-SPAN representative made several presentations in University of Lynchburg classrooms.

 The crew interviewed history professor Dr. Brian Crim about his recent book, “Our Germans: Project Paperclip and National Security State.”
 Operation PaperClip, or Project Paperclip, was a secret government operation that evolved at the end of WWII.
 Realizing that German scientists had made breakthroughs in weapon technology, the United States secretly brought more than 700 ex-Nazi scientists into the U.S. to continue scientific work.